KMSkelton/instaCropper/README.md

 Open finder.

-Click the image that needs to be prepped for Instagram one time.
+Single-click the image or directory that needs to be prepped for Instagram.

 `option + CMD + c` (this copies the path and the filename)